Novimatrem/multicommittr.sh/README.md

 # how to (win10)

-Game is only tested on the latest versions of Windows 11 and probably depends on it.
+For Windows, the script is only tested on the latest versions of Windows 11 and probably depends on it.

 It should require Windows 11 version 23H2 build 22635.4145 or later.